tkreyche/I75W-Raymarine-Autopilot/README.md

 The display emulates what is shown on the Tillerpilot one-line screen.
 Current software only supports the two primary mode: Standby and Auto.

 __Standby Mode:__

 The top line show "C" (for compass) and the magnetic compass heading.
 Signal K calls this navigation.headingMagnetic.
 The value is dependent on Tillerpilot calibration and will probably differ from magnetic heading sent from other instruments.

 No other lines are shown.

 __Auto Mode:__

 The top line is the same as in Standby Mode:  C (for compass) and the magnetic compass heading.
-Signal K calls this navigation.headingMagnetic.

 The middle line shows "A" (for Auto) and the target heading.
+Raymarine calls this the locked autopilot heading.
 Signal K calls this steering.autopilot.target.headingMagnetic.

 The bottom line shows the difference between the two...this is a little redundant.

 __Status Indicator:__

 There is a blinking status indicator in the lower right corner.
 It's green if receiving fresh data from the Signal K server and red if it is not.

 ### Hardware